Updated: Thursday, January 11, 2018, 6:41 PM

-Dr. Terry G. Glagowski currently lives in Ashford, Connecticut and is an Adjunct Professor at University of Connecticut School of Engineering.
+Dr. Terry G. Glagowski currently lives in Ashford, Connecticut and fully retired from Hi Tech, DoD, and Academia.
 MS Word Format Resume

 He was born in Dayton, Ohio in 1947.
 He attended elementary and grammar school in Miamisburg, Ohio, high school in Valdosta, Ga, Hanover Park, NJ, and graduated from Trumbull, CT, in 1965.
 He then received the BSEE degree from the University of Connecticut in 1969, joined Bell Telephone Laboratories, Electronic Switching Division in Naperville, IL, and received the MSEE degree from Stanford University in 1970 on a Bell Labs OYOC fellowship.